NLP-Suite/NLP-Suite/setup_Mac/readme.md

 - Note: The NLP suite relies on many Python packages, so it may not work on macs with Apple Silicon.

 If you encounter any problems, feel free to [start a new issue](https://github.com/NLP-Suite/NLP-Suite/issues/new/choose).
+For a list of current issues with the NLP Suite, [click here](https://github.com/NLP-Suite/NLP-Suite/issues).

 # Update Instructions